odoo/documentation/crm/overview/started/setup.rst

 How to setup your teams, sales process and objectives?
 ======================================================

-This quick step-by-step guide will lead you through Odoo CRM and help you handle your sales funnel easily and constantly manage your sales funnel from lead to customer.
+This quick step-by-step guide will lead you through Twenty20 CRM and help you handle your sales funnel easily and constantly manage your sales funnel from lead to customer.